humsp/uebersetzerbauSWP/README.md

 - expressions exclude string concatenation

 ##History
-Twee2Z was developed by students as part of the course "Softwareprojekt Übersetzerbau" in 2015
+Twee2Z was developed by 8 students as part of the computer science course "SWP Compiler Engineering 2015" at FU-Berlin.